TheSkeward/fletcher/permissions.md

 ## Attach Files

-Used for !scramble ing images and message previews.
+Used for `!scramble`ing images and message previews.

 ## Read Message History

 Link previews depend on this to scan history for the message in question.
-Discord-Discord sync requires it for old message edits.
+Channel bridging requires it for old message edits.

 ## Add Reactions

 Many functions react to their own messages so folks can easily respond without having to search for emoji.
-Not strictly necessary, but !spoiler and !rot13 get harder to use.
+Not strictly necessary, but `!spoiler` and `!rot13` get harder to use.

 ## Use External Emojis